 A searchable PDF is the PDF file composed of 2 layers, image layer and text layer.
 There in the text layer saves the text content and users are allowed to search for or locate the keyword within the document.

 If your PDF is not searchable, it is much likely that the file is not originally generated from documents editors like Adobe, Microsoft Office, it is image-based, which means the text layer is filled with bitmap fonts.
 These fonts cannot be recognized, therefore the PDF tool cannot do the matching to locate the keywords.

 Hence, to make a PDF searchable, you need to make the PDF image text to be recognized, this is just OCR works for.

 When dealing with PDF files, Adobe Acrobat comes across our minds first, it is always standing on the top of PDF solutions.
 However, not all of us have installed an Adobe, for one reason or another.
-Never mind, we can still make PDF text searchable without Acrobat.
-Here we recommend 2 dedicated PDF OCR programs, both of them will surprise you with even better and more accurate results.
+Never mind, we can still make PDF text searchable without Adobe Acrobat for Mac and Windows users.
+Here we recommend 5 dedicated PDF OCR programs, both of them will surprise you with even better and more accurate results.

 Also, you can check the YouTube video tutorial to make your PDF searchable on Mac.

 Also, here are 2 extra free tools recommended to make PDF text searchable online without any software.
 They are easy and free to use, but have some limits:

 There are quite a lot of free OCR tools available online, such as onlineocr, freeonlineocr, newocr, freeocr, etc..
 And my favorite is OCR2Edit, due to its good-quality conversion result and extended features to manage your files.
 As the name suggests, OCR2Edit focuses on text recognition, document conversion and OCR.